coderofsalvation/bashlive.repo/README.md

 <img alt="" src="http://2webapp.com/bashlive/bashlive.png" style="height:0.8em"/>

+### How to have your own repo

+The easiest way is look at 'index.txt', and create your own indexfile like so:

+    /some/snippet/identifierpath    this is a description    http://raw.gist.github.com/ioiu3453$/raw

+Bashlive can deal with the following formats:

+    <path><tab><description><tab><url>
+    <path><4 spaces><description><4 spaces><url>

+Then store this indexfile on a webserver (or gist), and add the index-url to bashlive (described [here](http://bashlive.com/features.html#Privatecompletionrepos))

+### Why generate an indexfile?

+Because this index compiler will automatically find out the latest commits of (nonraw) gisturls.
+This way, you don't need to update your indexfile when updating a gist (which is needed when you manually maintain a bashlive indexfile).

 ### How to add snippets to the official repo

 Please fork it, add your files, and and do a pull request.